Animals in disasters

 In some communities, responding fast to protect animals can reduce the need for long-term aid.
 If animals are saved, families can stay self-sufficient – and be better prepared for future disasters.
 But without animals, families lose one of their main sources of income, and are often left with no way to rebuild their lives.
 That’s why losing animals can hinder the recovery of entire communities.

-Support World Animal Protection’s work in Vanuatu
+Support World Animal Protection’s work in Nepal

 Please donate and help us protect as many animals as we can, giving local communities their best chance of a quick recovery.